r-o-s-h-a-n/semisupervisedFL/README.md

 To run an existing experiment, run `python main.py --exp <experiment_name>`.
 For example to run a simple classifier on the EMNIST dataset, run `python main.py --exp supervised`.
 The attribute `experiment_name` must correspond to a config file in the folder `configs`.

 Alternatively if you would like to run an experiment over a set of hyperparameters, run `source run.sh <experiment_name>` to run the experiments over the cartesian product of hyperparameters provided in the config file.

+Note, while the dense model can run using tensorflow 2.0.1 and tensorflow federated 0.11.0 on Python3<=3.5, the rotation model requres tensorflow 2.1.0, tensorflow federated 0.12.0, and Python3>=3.6.

 ### Monitor results in Tensorboard
 To view the results in Tensorboard, run `tensorboard --logdir=logs/<experiment_name> --port=<port number>`.
 If running locally, follow the instructions in terminal to connect to `http://localhost:<port number>`.
 If running remotely, set up port forwarding by running the following on your local machine: `ssh -NfL <port number>:localhost:<port number> -i <path to pem file> <username>@<remote IP address>`.
 Then go to `http://localhost:<port number>` locally.